Find a Part Now

 Reception and criticism

 Upon release, the Pinto was received with both positive and negative reviews.
-Consumer Reports listed the Pinto as one of the "runners up" in a test of six subcompact cars -- better in overall quality than the AMC Gremlin and about on a par with the Volkswagen Beetle, but inferior to the "three winners" -- Datsun 510, Toyota Corona and Chevrolet Vega.
+Consumer Reports listed the Pinto as one of the "runners up" in a test of six subcompact cars—better in overall quality than the AMC Gremlin and about on a par with the Volkswagen Beetle, but inferior to the "three winners" -- Datsun 510, Toyota Corona and Chevrolet Vega.
 Road & Track faulted the suspension and standard drum brakes, calling the latter a "serious deficiency", but praised the proven 1.6 L Kent engine, adapted from European Fords.
 Super Stock Magazine found the fit and finish to be "superior" and were impressed with the car overall.
 Car and Driver found the Pinto, when equipped with the larger 2.0L engine and front disc brakes, to be a nimble and powerful commuter car with good visibility and sports-car feel.
 A review of the 1974 Pinto with an automatic transmission by Car and Driver was not as favorable noting significant decreases in mileage and acceleration.

 The later controversy surrounding the Pinto resulted in a negative legacy associated with the car and Ford's handling of the controversies.
 In 2004, Forbes included the Pinto among its fourteen Worst Cars of All Time, noting that its problems helped create an opening in the US market for small cars from Japan.
 Time magazine included the Pinto on lists of The Fifty Worst Cars of All Time.
 Time, Popular Mechanics, and NBC News have included the car in lists of most significant recalls.
+The controversy also resulted in movies referencing the vehicle.

 Fuel system fires, recalls, and litigation